 This park borders El Born and provides a peaceful escape from the midday sun or the vibrant streets,where you can relax in the shade, take a boat out on the lake or visit the zoo.
 Despite the popularity of this scenic park, it rarely feels crowded, and is the perfect location for an evening run or to join in with the yoga classes which regularly take place in the open air of the park.

 A step back in time and a get-away from the more cosmopolitan way of life you’ll find in other parts of Barcelona.
 The typical apartment in El Born is renovated but the charming Catalan features has been maintained.
-The apartments often have small balconies and as the area is getting more and more popular, it is an appealing area for people not on a too tight budget.
+The apartments often have small balconies and as the area is getting more and more popular, it is an appealing area for people without a tight budget.

 Getting to and around El Born